DataDog/documentation/content/en/security/application_security/threats/add-user-info.md

 ## Adding business logic information (login success, login failure, any business logic) to traces

 <div class="alert alert-info">
-<strong>A note on `usr.id` and `usr.login`:</strong> Investigation login abuse rely on two similar, but different concepts. `usr.id` contains the unique identifier of the user account in database.
+<strong>A note on usr.id and usr.login:</strong> Investigation login abuse rely on two similar, but different concepts. usr.id contains the unique identifier of the user account in database.
 It's unique and immutable.
 It's unavailable when someone tries to log into a non-existant account.
-User blocking targets `usr.id`.</br>
+User blocking targets usr.id.</br>
 The user generally isn't aware of their user ID.
 Instead, they rely on mutable identifiers (phone number, username, email address...).
-The string used the user to log into an account should be reported as `usr.login` in login events.</br>
+The string used by the user to log into an account should be reported as usr.login in login events.</br>
-If no `usr.login` is provided, `usr.id` will be used instead.</a>
+If no usr.login is provided, usr.id will be used instead.</a>
 </div>

 {{< programming-lang-wrapper langs="java,dotnet,go,ruby,php,nodejs,python" >}}